 If you are unsure of liability after a workplace injury, be sure to contact a Dallas personal injury attorney to analyze your situation and determine which path is the best one for you.

 Other Personal Injury Suits

 These are just a few situations that can lead to a personal injury claim.

 Others include dog bite cases, bicycle accidents, pedestrian accidents, and more.
 As long as the incident meets the elements of a personal injury claim, a plaintiff can seek compensation in a civil court.

 Elements of a Personal Injury Claim

-For a personal injury claim to be successful, four elements must be present and proven by the injured party.
+For a personal injury claim to be successful, four elements of negligence must be present and proven by the injured party.